Mohitkumar/orchy/docs/system-action.md

     "type":"system",
     "name":"wait",
     "event":"test",
+    "timeoutSeconds" : 20,
     "next":{
-        "default": 4
+        "default": [4],
+        "test" :[6]
     }
 }
 ```
-Wait action waits for an external event.
+Wait action waits for an external event until timeout.
+If the event is received by workflow within 20 seconds then action against that event is executed, if it timesout then action against default is executed.
 For example above waits for an external event with name ```test```.
-On receiving the event it moves forward and run action with id 4.
+On receiving the event it moves forward and run action with id 6.
+If workflow does not receive event within 20 seconds then action with id 4 is executed.